binipringle/torts/_texts/0-outline.md

 ## Substantial Factor Test

-The substantial factor test provides that the actual cause element is satisfied where (1) there are two or more successive or concurrent causes of plaintiff’s harm; (2) each cause in itself would be sufficient to cause plaintiff’s entire harm; and (3) plaintiff endures a single, indivisible harm.
+The substantial factor test provides that the actual cause element is satisfied where (1) there are two or more successive or concurrent causes of plaintiff’s harm; (2) each defendant alone would have been enough to cause the plaintiff’s entire harm; and (3) plaintiff endures a single, indivisible harm.

+**Joint and several liability** is available in situations where two or more defendants acting in concert or independently injure the plaintiff and damages cannot be allocated to a particular defendant.
+In this situation **all of the defendants are liable for the entirety of the plaintiff’s injury.** The plaintiff can execute against each defendant for the total damages suffered, although the plaintiff may only recover from any or all defendants an amount equal to the total damages awarded.

 ---